Canadian Military Police Association

 By Lieutenant-Colonel Paul Thobo-Carlsen (Retired), CMPA Director of History & Heritage.

-As the Military Police Branch celebrates its 80th anniversary in 2020, it is appropriate to reflect on the significance of 15 June 1940 as the official Branch birthdate.
+As the Military Police Branch celebrates its anniversary each June, it is appropriate to reflect on the significance of why 15 June 1940 was chosen as the official Branch birthdate.
 Military Police personnel who served back when we were known as the Security Branch will likely recall that 1 February 1968 was designated as the Branch's birthdate—the same day the unified Canadian Armed Forces came into being with the passage of the Canadian Forces Reorganization Act.
 The logic for choosing the original 1968 date was certainly sound.
 That was the day Canada's three armed services, and their individual Service Police organizations, ceased to exist—giving way to a unified military service with a single Military Police organization.
 What better date to celebrate our birth?

 Security Branch flag – adopted in 1976.